2025-26 Application Process

 Download a PDF of the questions so you can prepare responses in advance.

-For questions regarding the eligibility questionnaire, attend the Information Session or contact mdominguez@sjpla.org.
+For questions regarding the eligibility questionnaire, join the Information Session or contact mdominguez@sjpla.org.

 FAQs